SenaitTesfatsion/Terraform-Script-Automation-through-CI-CD-in-AWS/README.md

 # Automating Terraform Script Deployment with AWS CodeBuild

-This project demonstrates setting up an AWS CodeBuild project to automatically apply Terraform scripts whenever changes are committed to a GitHub repository.
-By integrating CodeBuild with GitHub, you can streamline the deployment process of infrastructure changes managed through Terraform.
+This project showcases the automation of infrastructure updates managed by Terraform through the setup of an AWS CodeBuild project.
+AWS CodeBuild is integrated with GitHub to streamline the deployment process seamlessly and efficiently.
 ## Prerequisites

 Before setting up the CodeBuild project, ensure the following prerequisites are met: